 Periodic monitoring of implementation progress will also be undertaken by UNIDO.
-This will allow PCU to troubleshoot any problems pertaining to the project in a timely manner to ensure smooth implementation of the project activities.
+This will allow PCU to troubleshoot any problems pertaining to the project in a timely fashion to ensure smooth implementation of the project activities.
 Two major technical reviews are planned.
 The first one will look at the preliminary inventories of POPs, the other one at the draft NIP.

-UNIDO requires progress report and final evaluation which will be carried out according to the UNIDOs evaluation policy.
+UNIDO requires progress reports and final evaluation, which will be carried out according to UNIDO evaluation policy.
 The progress reports will monitor the project implementation progress being made towards the achievement of project objectives.
 This report will focus on the effectiveness, efficiency and timelines of project implementation; highlight issues requiring decisions and actions, and will present initial lessons learned about project design, implementation and management.

-The self evaluation will look at the overall performance of the project and its results, assessing project relevance, effectiveness, efficiency and sustainability of results, including the contribution to capacity development and the achievement of global environmental goals.
+The self evaluation would look at the overall performance of the project and its results, assessing project relevance, effectiveness, efficiency and sustainability of results, including the contribution to capacity development and the achievement of global environmental goals.
 The final evaluation should also provide recommendations for follow-up activities.
 It will be undertaken by UNIDO.
 Findings of this report will be incorporated as recommendations for the design of similar projects.

-Monitoring and Evaluation

-Monitoring tool Deadling GEF Budget (US\$)

-Technical

-Technical review of the updated POPs inventory and assessment reports 6 th project month 2,000

-Peer review of the updated NIP document 10 th project month 2,000

-Implementation progress

-Inception workshop and progress report 3 rd project month Included in project management cost

-Submission of validated POPs inventories and project progress report 7 th project month Included in project management cost

-Endorsement workshop report and submission of the final NIP to UNIDO 12 th project month Included in project management cost

-Technical and progress evaluation

-Terminal evaluation At project closure 6,000

-Total cost 10,000
+Monitoring and Evaluation Plan Deadline GEF Budget Monitoring tool (US\$) Technical 6th project month 2,000 Technical review of the updated POPs inventory and assessment reports 10th project Peer review of the updated NIP 2,000 document month Implementation progress 3rd project Included in Inception workshop and progress report month project management cost Submission of validated POPs 7th project month Included in inventories and project progress report project management cost 12th project Endorsement workshop report and Included in submission of the final NIP to UNIDO month project management cost Technical and progress evaluation 6.000 Terminal evaluation At project closure n/a

-F. EXPLAIN THE DEVIATIONS N/a

-FROM TYPICAL COST RANGES
+F. EXPLAIN THE DEVIATIONS FROM TYPICAL COST RANGES (WHERE APPLICABLE):

-(WHERE APPLICABLE):